 As we mentioned earlier, tap water ruins the overall quality of the coffee by introducing unknown minerals into the coffee grind.
 This case gets even worse when using boiling water, another previously mentioned common mistake.

-Had fun reading this article?
+Had fun reading strong french press coffee?
 Check our aeropress vs french press article.

 If you are new to French press coffee, it’s an art that you perfect over time with trial and error methods.
 Since you are reading the conclusion of it all, I take it that you have the patience to go through an entire French press brewing process.